^

 • congestive heart failure.

-Women who use birth control pills and often smoke are at a higher risk of pulmonary embolism than women who do not smoke (especially over 35).
+Women who use birth control pills and smoke frequently are at higher risk of developing pulmonary embolism than women who do not smoke (especially those over 35).

 Pulmonary embolism - symptoms